 Timing and Structure

-A Check-in meeting is not a planning meeting but meant to provide an update for every team member.
+A Check-in meeting is not a planning meeting but meant to provide an update for every team member in regular intervals during the OKR cycle.
 Therefore, it shouldn't take too long and kept rather short.
 As a guideline you can try to set a time limit like five minutes per team member, for example.
 This will help you to keep the meeting concise and to the point.

 In each Check-in, the team discusses the latest achievements, learnings as well as roadblocks and how they can be tackled.
 Tasks and priorities for the next week(s) are being planned.
 The Workpath platform assists your Check-ins by being a one-stop for gathering data from all participants, so that you have a quick overview about what needs to be discussed and what does not.
 In this way, you can ensure that Check-ins are well-prepared, data are up-to-date and all participants are prepared.
 This can help save users up to 50% of their time in this meeting format.
 It also allows to link each team member's activity to their goals which ensures focus.